-Tenants and home buyers in England, Scotland, Wales and Northern Ireland are free to move home, despite lockdown measures being imposed in response to the coronavirus outbreak.
+Tenants and home buyers in England, Scotland, Wales and Northern Ireland are allowed to move home, despite lockdown measures being imposed in response to the coronavirus outbreak.

 Here, Which? explains the latest rules around the UK for people looking to buy or rent a home.

 What are the current COVID-19 rules?

 COVID-19 measures vary across the UK, with each country setting its own rules.
 The current restrictions are as follows:

 - England is under lockdown measures until at least mid-February.